Skip to main content

 2. Read Your Annual Water Quality Report (CCR)

-Every water utility is required to send customers an annual Consumer Confidence Report (CCR) by July 1st.
-Starting with the 2024 reporting year, utilities must include PFAS results if they're above the new EPA limits.
-Call your utility and ask for the most recent CCR.
+Every public water system is required to send customers an annual Consumer Confidence Report (CCR) by July 1st.
+Starting with the 2024 reporting year, public water systems must include PFAS results if they're above the new EPA limits.
+Call your public water system and ask for the most recent CCR.

 3. Order a Home Water Test